mrperfectpandit/10th-Class-Python-ML-Beginner-/README.md

 A guide to learn Biginner level python and ML:

-A <B>15 Hours Bootcamp</b> learning path is intended for everyone who wants to learn Python-Basics and to know about the ML.
+<B>15 Hours Bootcamp</b> learning path is intended for everyone who wants to learn Python-Basics and to know about the ML.

 ## Table of Contents